coenvalk/coenvalk.github.io/_posts/2020-04-27-Graph-Mining-Final-Presentation.md

 ### GLODA

-Instead of using LOF, I use a simple naive bayesian classifier to create predictions without regard to the graph structure.
+Instead of using LOF, I use a simple naive Bayesian classifier to create predictions without regard to the graph structure.
 Needless to say the model performs much better than before:

 ```python